 Cars parking on the verge and across driveways, neglected weedy verges, verges blocked so pedestrians must walk on the road, dogs owners not picking up after their pets, are common gripes.

 There are more subtle, unspoken rules too.

-Some people object to strangers congregating on the path in front of their house, or consider any kerbside parking in front of their house as being for themselves and their visitors and are annoyed by neighbours or strangers parking there.
+Some people object to strangers congregating on the footpath in front of their house, or consider any kerbside parking in front of their house as being for themselves and their visitors to use, and are annoyed by neighbours or strangers parking there.

 Councils have long cited public liability as the reason for not allowing anything other than standard grass verges.
-When challenged, Councillors and staff will often say that residents can't be trusted to look after gardens, fallen fruit from trees will cause problems, and I've had one talk about the biosecurity issues of fruit flies.
-Allowing grass only is an easy way out of that but ignores the weeds spread throughout the city by mowing contractors.
+Allowing grass only is an easy way out of that.

 A few years ago, several streets at Buderim on the Sunshine Coast became known as the Urban Food Street.
 Many residents participated growing food on the verges, until the Sunshine Coast Council removed the fruit trees from verges in 2017.